 01 Mar Part 3 – Environmental Causes of Dry Eyes

-This third and final post on Dry Eyes is a continuation of previous posts on why dry eyes can occur in as many as 50% of the population.
+This third and final post is a continuation of previous posts on the causes of dry eyes, which can occur in as many as 50% of the population.

-In Part 1 our Markham optometrists discussed dry eye symptoms including inflammation of the cornea and/or conjunctiva, and an inadequate quality or quantity of tears.
+In Dry Eyes – Part 1 our Markham optometrists discussed dry eye symptoms including inflammation of the cornea and/or conjunctiva, and an inadequate quality or quantity of tears.

-In Part 2 our eye doctors discussed several health-related causes of dry eyes including aging, Hormones (pregnancy, menopause), Medications and Diseases.
+In Dry Eyes – Part 2 our eye doctors discussed several health-related causes of dry eyes including aging, Hormones (pregnancy, menopause), Medications and Diseases.

 Decreased Blink Rate